solid-contrib/conformance-test-harness/README.md

     --subjects <arg> URL or path to test subject config (Turtle) -t,--target <arg>   target server
 ```
-If you want to control the logging output or set up mappings between URIs and local directories for test features you
+If you want to control the logging output or set up mappings between URIs and local directories for test features or
-can also create `config/application.yaml` in your current working directory based on the definition shown above.
-Note
+source documents, you can also create `config/application.yaml` in your current working directory based on the
-that the jar file does not have to be in this directory.
-The command line options override any equivalent options set
+definition shown above.
+Note that the jar file does not have to be in this directory.
+The command line options override
-in any application properties file.
-An example of the properties that can be set via this file is:
+any equivalent options set in any application properties file.
+An example of the properties that can be set via this
+file is:
 ```yaml
 subjects: config/config.ttl
 sources: